Large independent sets from local considerations: Lifting the lower bounds from local to global independence number

 Our first goal is to show there are in total many $v$-triangles for which their edge in $N(v)$ belongs to $N^{-}(v)$ and the remaining two edges of the triangle are directed away from this edge.
 We will call such a $v$-triangle a \textit{directed $v$-triangle}.
-In other words this counts the number of $K_4$'s minus an edge with the $4$ edges incident to the missing edge all being directed towards vertices of the missing edge.
+In other words, we are counting the number of $K_4$'s minus an edge with the $4$ edges incident to the missing edge all being directed towards vertices of the missing edge.
 We denote this count by $T_4$.

 \begin{claim*} Unless $\alpha(G) \ge \Omega(n^{5/12})$ we have $T_4 \ge \Omega(n^2).$ \end{claim*}

 \begin{proof} We will show that for any vertex $v$ with in-degree at least half the average we get at least $\Omega(d^-(v)^2/n^{2/12})$ directed $v$-triangles.
 Let us for now assume this holds.
 Note that $v$ with lower in-degree contribute at most half to the value of $\sum_{v \in G} d^{-}(v)=\sum_{v \in G} d^{+}(v) \ge n^2/\alpha \ge \Omega(n^{19/12})$ (recall that $d^{+}(v) \ge n/\alpha$).
 An application of Cauchy-Schwarz implies there are at least $\Omega((\sum_{v \in G} d^{-}(v))^2/n \cdot n^{-2/12})\ge\Omega(n^2)$ directed triangles.